Daegatoya/RobloxIPBanSystem/README.md

 The CSS part of this project was NOT MADE BY ME.
 The server side and the JS was made entirely by me.

+### EVERYTHING MADE BY ME IS CLAIMED AND CANNOT BE SOLD